Frankel01/Netflix_Project/README.md

 - Most content originates from the USA and India

-- Dramas and comedies dominate the genre landscape
+- Dramas, International movies, Documentaries, and comedies dominate the genre landscape

+### Conclusion
+---
+This dashboard reveals key trends in Netflix’s content strategy—highlighting dominant genres, top contributing countries, and shifts in content release over time.
+It provides clear insights for understanding viewer preferences and Netflix’s global content expansion.